MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ```

 ### Parameters
- [in] *bSet*
+*bSet*<br/>
- TRUE to set the property grid control to the style that is used in Visual Studio .NET; otherwise, FALSE.
+[in] TRUE to set the property grid control to the style that is used in Visual Studio .NET; otherwise, FALSE.
 The default value is TRUE.

 ### Remarks